Last updated: 24/06/2021

 1. Wrongdoing.
 Many people feel strongly that, as they have done nothing wrong – in fact the opposite – they will not plead guilty, even though they know they will almost certainly be found guilty at trial.

 2. Statement.
 A trial may provide up to three opportunities to make a statement about the climate crisis.
-People feel that this opportunity to make the case in court should not be missed.
+Some people feel that this opportunity to make the case in court should not be missed.

 3. Impact on court business.
-As the police and CPS have taken the ridiculous decision to charge more than 1000 people from the April rebellion, many people feel that everyone should exercise their right to make the state prove its case against them, and not make their life easy by pleading guilty.
+As the police and CPS have taken the ridiculous decision to charge around 2000 people since April 2019, many people feel that they should exercise their right to make the state prove its case against them, and not make their life easy by pleading guilty.

 4. Changing your plea.
-It is easy to change from not guilty to guilty at any stage (although the benefit in terms of court costs savings may reduce as you get close to the trial date) but very hard to change the other way.
+It is easy to change from not guilty to guilty at any stage (although the benefit in terms of court costs savings may reduce as you get close to the trial date), so you can plead not guilty and then change your mind.
+It is very hard to change the other way.

 5. Your case may collapse.
-Some XR cases have been dropped, due to lack of evidence and a blanket decision was made to discontinue all the Obstruct Highway.
+Although it is a small number, some XR cases have been dropped, due to lack of evidence or mistakes in case presentation.